Events

 Method Signatures

-add(month: Month, day: number, name: string): void
+event.add(month: Month, day: number, name: String): void

-remove(month: Month, day: number): void
+event.remove(month: Month, day: number): void

-removeAll(): void
+event.removeAll(): void

-: Removes all birthdays
+: Removes all birthdays.removeAll()

 Example